hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/update-delete-mutations/4-remove-todos-integration.md

 metaDescription: "We will use the Mutation Widget with variables as an example to delete existing data"
 ---

-Let us integrate the remove todos feature in our React Native app.
-Firstly add following mutation string in `lib/data/todo_fetch.dart`.
+Let us integrate the remove todos feature in our Flutter app.
+Initially add the following mutation string in `lib/data/todo_fetch.dart`.

 <!-- TODO - Add git link -->